 - Ensures Compatibility: It makes sure that the class that is used during the deserialization is the same as the one used during the serialization.
 This prevents errors if the class structure is changed over time.

-- Helps Version Control: If you change a class, i.e. add or remove the fields, serialVersionUID helps you to manage the compatibility between the different versions of the class.
+- Helps Version Control: If you change a class, i.e., add or remove the fields, serialVersionUID helps you to manage the compatibility between the different versions of the class.

-- Required for Serializable Classes: When you are serializing an object, Java suggests that you should define the serialVersionUID to maintain the integrity of the serialized data across the different versions of the class.
+- Required for Serializable Classes: When you are serializing an object, Java suggests that you should define the serialVersionUID to maintain the integrity of the serialized data across different versions of the class.

 Different Methods of Serialization in Java